apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Setting the list of parameters for a single configuration file.
+<p>Defines a list of key-value pairs for a single configuration file.
-update specified the parameters.</p>
+These parameters are used to update the specified configuration settings.</p>
 </td>
 </tr>
 <tr>